bobjacobsen/csc-exercises/CSC/GitBasics1/index.md

 ```

 Finally, you
-can use the <code>git add</code> command to manually select the specific files to be included. "git add" means "this file has interesting contents right now".
+can use the `git add` command to manually select the specific files to be included. "git add" means "this file has interesting contents right now".

 Add some lines at the top of the hello.txt file, and commit that single file: